Kaikat/MSProject/README.md

-# MS Project
+# MSProject
-MS Project is a location-based, mobile, educational game for increasing K-12 students' interest in STEM fields.
+MSProject is a location-based, mobile, educational game for increasing K-12 students' interest in STEM fields.

 **Note: For the most up-to-date code look at the develop branch.**